Central dogma of molecular biology: Translation

-Special transfers of biological sequential information
+Additional transfers of biological sequential information

 Reverse transcription

 Reverse transcription is the transfer of information from RNA to DNA (the reverse of normal transcription).
 This is known to occur in the case of retroviruses, such as HIV, as well as in eukaryotes, in the case of retrotransposons and telomere synthesis.
 It is the process by which genetic information from RNA gets transcribed into new DNA.
 The family of enzymes involved in this process is called Reverse Transcriptase.

 RNA replication

 RNA replication is the copying of one RNA to another.
 Many viruses replicate this way.
-The enzymes that copy RNA to new RNA, called RNA-dependent RNA polymerases, are also found in many eukaryotes where they are involved in RNA silencing.
+The enzymes that copy RNA to new RNA, called RNA-dependent RNA polymerases, are also found in many eukaryotes, where they are involved in RNA silencing.

 RNA editing, in which an RNA sequence is altered by a complex of proteins and a "guide RNA", could also be seen as an RNA-to-RNA transfer.

-Direct translation from DNA to protein

-Direct translation from DNA to protein has been demonstrated in a cell-free system (i.e. in a test tube), using extracts from E. coli that contained ribosomes, but not intact cells.
-These cell fragments could synthesize proteins from single-stranded DNA templates isolated from other organisms (e.g., mouse or toad), and neomycin was found to enhance this effect.
-However, it was unclear whether this mechanism of translation corresponded specifically to the genetic code.

-Transfers of information not explicitly covered in the theory
+Activities unrelated to the central dogma

+The central dogma of molecular biology states that, once sequential information has passed from nucleic acid to protein, it cannot flow back from protein to nucleic acid.
+Some people believe that the following activities conflict with the central dogma.

 Post-translational modification

-After protein amino acid sequences have been translated from nucleic acid chains, they can be edited by appropriate enzymes.
-Although this is a form of protein affecting protein sequence, not explicitly covered by the central dogma, there are not many clear examples where the associated concepts of the two fields have much to do with each other.
+After protein amino-acid sequences have been translated from nucleic acid chains, they can be edited by appropriate enzymes.
+This is a form of protein affecting protein sequence, not protein transferring information to nucleic acid.

+Nonribosomal peptide synthesis

+Some proteins are synthesized by nonribosomal peptide synthetases, which can be big protein complexes, each specializing in synthesizing only one type of peptide.
+Nonribosomal peptides often have cyclic or branched structures and can contain non-proteinogenic amino acids – both of these factors differentiate them from ribosome synthesized proteins.
+An example of nonribosomal peptides are some of the antibiotics.

 Inteins

 An intein is a "parasitic" segment of a protein that is able to excise itself from the chain of amino acids as they emerge from the ribosome and rejoin the remaining portions with a peptide bond in such a manner that the main protein "backbone" does not fall apart.
 This is a case of a protein changing its own primary sequence from the sequence originally encoded by the DNA of a gene.
-Additionally, most inteins contain a homing endonuclease or HEG domain which is capable of finding a copy of the parent gene that does not include the intein nucleotide sequence.
+Additionally, most inteins contain a homing endonuclease or HEG domain, which is capable of finding a copy of the parent gene that does not include the intein nucleotide sequence.
 On contact with the intein-free copy, the HEG domain initiates the DNA double-stranded break repair mechanism.
 This process causes the intein sequence to be copied from the original source gene to the intein-free gene.
 This is an example of protein directly editing DNA sequence, as well as increasing the sequence's heritable propagation.